-- fulfill QoS requests of any traffic class,
+- Fulfill QoS requests of any traffic class,

-- eliminate drops of any traffic flows,
+- Reduce drops of any traffic flows,

-- decrease congestion within network,
+- Decrease congestion within network,

 - Rise efficiency of network capacity.

 In order to successfully achieve those goals, appropriate mechanisms for the bandwidth allocation, for the routing optimization and for reaction to the failure conditions are needed.
-During the research project COST 257 [4], several types of reactive and preventive approaches for network control are investigated:
+During the research project COST 257 [4], several types of reactive and preventive approaches for network control were investigated:

-- the flow control scheme (fluid flow model, discretetime Markov model or control theory model) for reactive approach, - the admission control method (Measurement Based Admission Control - MBAC, Traffic Description Based Admission Control - TDBAC, Experience

-Based Admission Control - EBAC or End-point Admission Control - EAC) for preventive approach,

-• the active queue management or fuzzy congestion control as a new control trends.
+- the flow control scheme (fluid flow model, discretetime Markov model or control theory model) for reactive approach, - the admission control method (Measurement Based Admission Control - MBAC, Traffic Description Based Admission Control - TDBAC, Experience Based Admission Control - EBAC or End-point Admission Control - EAC) for preventive approach, - the active queue management or fuzzy congestion control as a new control trends.

 Preventive controls usually try to limit the number of connections or to enforce connection to use only a limited amount of resources.
 In IP networks, the specifications of protocols such as RSVP or MPLS make admission control possible.
-MPLS traffic engineering is aimed at optimizing the network path to ensure efficient allocation of network resources, thereby avoiding the occurrence of congestion on the links.
-[1] [2].
-During the research project Traffic Engineering for QoS in Internet at Large Scale (Tequila) [6], it was shown that a combination of MPLS and DiffServ could be acceptable solution for load balancing in IP networks when multi-path routing is used.
+There has been a variety of efforts with regards to admission control [22] [23] [24].
+All of them can be categorized into distributed approach or centralized approach.
+In distributed approach, nodes act independently relying on observed behavior rather than explicit reservation of free resources of the network.
+This approach leads typically in over-provisioning of the network's capacity in order to bypass imprecision of the probe data.
+On the other side in centralized approach all new connections must be approved through bandwidth broker.
+While the centralized approach can offer a precise allocation of resources, it suffers from scalability limitations.
+We applied an ingress node oriented resource management which combined scalability of distributed approach with the efficiency of centralized approach.
+MPLS traffic engineering is aimed at optimizing the network path to ensure efficient allocation of network resources, thereby avoiding the occurrence of congestion on the links [2].
+During the research project Tequila (Traffic Engineering for QoS in Internet at Large Scale) [6], it was shown that a combination of MPLS and DiffServ could be acceptable solution for load balancing in IP networks when multi-path routing is used.
 Also, during the research project COST 239 [5] it was shown that, in case of large traffic load, the highest efficiency of the resource usage is in the networks which use border-to-border budget based network admission control (BBB NAC) as a budget-oriented method for allocation of virtual bandwidth.
 BBB NAC could be realized using RSVP extension for LSP tunnels establishing explicit LSPs with guaranteed bandwidth.